Pylons/pyramid/docs/narr/project.rst

   This example uses ``render_template_to_response`` which is a shortcut function.
-If you want more control over the response, use the ``render_template`` function, also present in :ref:`template_module`.
+If you want more control over the response, use the ``render_template`` function, also present in :ref:`chameleon_zpt_module`.
 You may then create your own :term:`WebOb` Response object, using the result of ``render_template`` as the response's body.
 There is also a ``get_template`` API in the same module, which you can use to retrieve the template object without rendering it at all, for additional control.

 .. note::